 With nearly 20 years of experience, Michael A. Fakhoury, ESQ., PC has represented clients in bankruptcy cases.
 Filing for bankruptcy can be stressful and confusing.
 Knowing what the process looks like, as well as what benefits each type of bankruptcy provides, can help you make informed decisions from start to finish.
-We are passionate about helping clients navigate the complicated legal system regarding bankruptcy, and our firm can provide knowledgeable legal assistance as you seek a beneficial outcome.

 Chapter 7 liquidates your assets to pay debts, and also discharges certain debts.
 Chapter 7 bankruptcy is also called “liquidation bankruptcy.”
 However, the state of New York places restrictions on the types of assets that can be liquidated during the process.
 This means, while many of your assets will be liquidated to pay creditors, your home, car, personal property, and furniture may be exempt.
 Certain assets and property may still be subject to liens.